ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 ### Disabling via Drush or via a hook_update are not recommended.

-It is still possible to disable the module through Drush but it is not recommended because like all modules related to WYSIWYG feature does not, the Drush disabling process does not allow implementing check on field values in order to stop the disabling or to clean values of change tracking tags.
+It is still possible to disable the module through Drush but it is not recommended because like all modules related to WYSIWYG features, the Drush disabling process does not allow implementing check on field values in order to stop the disabling or to clean values of change tracking tags.

 If you disabling the module without ensuring all tracked changes have been cleaned, the related HTML tags (<span>) will